tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/基础功能/SDK 集成/Android_intl_en.md

 ## Configuring License Authorization

 Click [License application](https://console.cloud.tencent.com/live/license) to obtain a Trial License.
-For more information, see [Trial License](https://cloud.tencent.com/document/product/454/34750#.E6.B5.8B.E8.AF.95.E7.89.88-license).
 You will get two character strings: one is licenseURL, and the other is the decryption key.

 Before your app calls relevant features of the SDK Enterprise Edition, we recommend that you configure the following settings (in the Application class):